With just seven weeks to go till #GivingTuesday, you’re probably already thinking about your year-end campaign strategy.

 There are multiple benefits to a customized giving page.
 First, it creates a seamless transition for the donor who’s clicked through form a campaign email or social media post.

-Second, it enables you to inspire the donor to complete his/her transaction by allowing you to include additional key messages, justifications and call-to-action.
-I cannot even tell you how many donors nonprofits loose because of confusing or uninspiring giving pages.
+Second, it improves the odds that your donor will complete his/her transaction by allowing you to make your case again, on the donation page.
+I cannot even tell you how many donors nonprofits lose because of confusing or uninspiring giving pages.

 Third, several of these giving sites allow your supporters to create personal fundraising pages so they can raise money for you through campaigns of their own (think P2P and crowdfunding.)